-This Dark Chocolate Brownies with Raspberries is the ultimate chocolate lover snack.
-The super indulgent and fudgy brownie will be equally loved by kids and adults!
+These Dark Chocolate Raspberry Brownies are the ultimate chocolate lover snack.
+The super indulgent and fudgy brownie with raspberries will be equally loved by kids and adults!

-To make these super fudgy brownies, you will need:
+To make these super fudgy raspberry brownies, you will need:

 - Unsalted Butter